ga-wdi-exercises/react-omdb/README.md

 - Fork this repository then clone your fork
 - `npm install` the dependencies you'll need
-- Create and configure your `.babelrc` file
-- Create and configure your `webpack.config.js`file
-- In your app directory create and configure your `index.html` file
-- In your app directory create and configure your `index.js` file to render a HelloWorld component
+- In your `/src` directory, configure your `App.js` and `index.js` files to render a `HelloWorld` component
-- Start Webpack and make sure everything is working
+- Run `npm start` and make sure everything is working

 ### Step 2: Add UI for Home

+- Rename `App.js` to `Home.js` to better indicate the purpose of the file.
+Make sure to update references to this file elsewhere in your application accordingly.
-- Create a Home component that outputs a header and a container element
+- Create a Home component that returns a container `<div>` element, which should in turn contain a `<h1>` element.
 - Renders that component to the DOM in your app's main `index.js` file

 ### Step 3: Add UI for Search

+- Create a new file for your `Search` component.
-- Define a Search component that displays a search box, an inviting button
+- Define a `Search` component that renders a search form.
+This can be a simple form with a single input and submit button.
+- Import the `Search` file to your `Home` file.
-- Render the Search component in the Home component
+- Render the `Search` component in the `Home` component.

 ### Step 4: Wire up the Search Button

-- Define your Search component's initial state
+- Define your `Search` component's initial state.
+It should have a `query` value that corresponds to a search term.
-- When a user searches for a movie, reset your component's state to track their query
-- Wire up your button to log whatever is in the input field when the button is clicked
+- Define a function that is triggered whenever the user submits the Search form.
+Start by just logging `"clicked!"` to make sure it works.
+  - Use an event listener to attach this function to your form.
+Try googling `onSubmit`.
+- Define a function that updates your `query` value in state whenever a change is made to the input field.
+Try googling `onChange`.
+- Update your submit function so that it now logs the `query` value in state.

 ### Step 5: Move Search logic to a Container component